GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

     Attestation list:
     Attestation created

-### Adding Permissions to Access Attestation Resources
+### Adding permissions to access attestation resources

-The Service Account used by Spinnaker needs permissions to access the Attestor resources like Cloud KMS keys and to create the attestation.
+The service account used by Spinnaker needs permissions to access the Attestor resources like Cloud KMS keys and to create the attestation.
 As they are in different projects the service account from Spinnaker's project should be added to the Attestor project and given the proper roles.

 The first step is to get the name of the Spinnaker service account.
 For that, go to the Spinnaker GKE cluster in Cloud Console and click on **Permissions**.